gilbertoca/construtor/park-jpa/core/README.txt

 <jdbc.url>jdbc:h2:../parkDB;create=true;MODE=PostgreSQL;DB_CLOSE_DELAY=-1</jdbc.url>

-2-first create the database schema(just tested with H2), invoke 'mvn -PinitSchema compile':
+2-first create the database schema(just for H2), invoke 'mvn -PinitSchema compile':
-#to work for postgresql, you need to, before, create a database and change the property
+#For postgresql or other database, you need to create a database schema before starting.
-#mentioned on item 1 accordingly with postgresql setup
+#I've setup some script files to help on this task.
+They are in park-jpa/core/src/test/resources/sql.

 mvn -PinitSchema compile